Moeh-Jama/webhook-reporter/README.md

 # Webhook Reporter
+Seamlessly send test reports to your preferred messaging platforms.
 ## Description
 Webhook Reporter is a versatile GitHub Action designed to generate and send detailed test coverage and test result reports to multiple messaging platforms.
 It seamlessly parses coverage and test result data, standardizes the reports, and delivers them through webhooks to platforms such as Discord, Slack, or Microsoft Teams.

+### Why Webhook Reporter?
+Modern development teams need real-time feedback from their CI/CD pipelines.
+Webhook Reporter bridges the gap between testing workflows and collaboration tools by:
+- Standardizing diverse coverage and test result formats.
+- Delivering concise, actionable summaries to Slack, Discord, or Microsoft Teams.
+- Reducing debugging time with clear, comprehensive insights.

 ## Features
-- Multi-platform support (Discord, Slack, Microsoft Teams)
+- Supports multiple platforms: Discord, Slack, Microsoft Teams
-- Parses coverage data from multiple testing frameworks (e.g., JaCoCo, Cobertura, Clover)
+- Parses test results and coverage data: Compatible with JaCoCo, Cobertura, Clover, etc.
-- Combines both test results and coverage information in a unified report
+- Generates unified reports: Combines test results and coverage into a single output.
-- Simple setup and integration into any GitHub Actions workflow
+- Easy integration: Works with any GitHub Actions workflow.

-## Examples
+### Examples

 <table>
   <tr>